 - can show that he/she possesses sufficient knowledge and skills as a result of work or professional experience. - 2.
-The request is to be submitted to the secretary of the Examining Board, together with the necessary papers substantiating the student's claim, and must include a specification of the applicant's reasons for making the request.
+The request is to be submitted to the secretary of the Examining Board, together with the necessary papers substantiating the student's claim, and must include a specification of the applicant's reasons for making the request. - 3.
+The student must apply for the exemption within three (3) weeks after starting the course for which an exemption is requested.
+A request for exemption after that moment can probably not be decided on before the examination of the course.

-Article 3.8 Examination
+Article 3.9 Examination

-- The Examining Board determines the results of the examination as soon as the student has submitted sufficient proof of the preliminary examinations passed and of the academic skills thus acquired. - 2.
+- 1. The Examining Board determines the results of the examination as soon as the student has submitted sufficient proof of the preliminary examinations passed and of the academic skills thus acquired. - 2.
 Before determining the result of the examinations, the Examining Board can inquire into the student's knowledge with respect to one or more topics or aspects of the program, if and insofar as the results of the preliminary examinations in question give the Board cause to do so. - 3.
 The result of the examination can only be determined when the student has successfully completed the bachelor's program or pre-Master's program which gives permission to start the master's program Christianity and Society.

-Article 3.9 Degree
+Article 3.10 Degree